DLXPlugins/simple-comment-editing/src/readme.txt

 == Upgrade Notice ==

-= 2.3.9 =
+= 2.3.11 =
-Fixed bug where edited (and approved) comments were sent back to moderation.
+Internal documentation update.

 == Customization ==

 For advanced options, please see the <a href="https://github.com/ronalfy/simple-comment-editing#wordpress-filters">SCE Filter/Action reference</a>.
+You can also try <a href="https://mediaron.com/simple-comment-editing-options">the Simple Comment Editing Options add-on</a>.